ewjoachim/bitwarden-keyring/README.md

 Because of this, it's likely that your setup and my setup are nothing alike.
 Keyring [supports](https://pypi.org/project/keyring/#config-file-content) a configuration file with an option allowing to explicitely define the path to a backend.
 You may need that for your installation, or maybe not.

+## Usage

+Use as a normal keyring backend.
+It is installed with priority 10 so it's likely going to be selected first.

+If you want to use it with [twine](https://pypi.org/project/twine/), good news, you're already set.
+Just make sure that this package is installed in the same location as twine.

+`bitwarden-keyring` will automatically ask for credentials when needed.
+If you don't want to unlock your vault every time, export the vault session to your environment (use `bw unlock` and follow the instructions, or launch `export BW_SESSION=$(bw unlock --raw)`).

+## Caveats

+`bitwarden-keyring` will try to select an appropriate credential based on the given service name, but as of now, it can't use the normal bitwarden url match mechanism.
+This is likely to change when bitwarden releases a new version of the CLI thanks to [this issue](https://github.com/bitwarden/cli/issues/32).

+In order to know if one needs to login or just unlock the vault, `bitwarden-keyring` reads the internal datastore of `bitwarden-cli`, so as any private API, it may change without notice.

+`bitwarden-keyring` was only tested with macOS so far, using the `bitwarden-cli` from `brew`.

+As mentionned, `bitwarden-keyring` only works in the context of a CLI application with access to standard inputs and output.
+If you need something that either reads silently or using another method of communication, the best is probably to make another backend and most of the functions ca be reused.

 ## Licensing

 `bitwarden-keyring` is published under the terms of the [MIT License](LICENSE.md).